Murdered

 UPDATE - April 19, 2024

-More than a year after her death, Shanquella's family is in the process of pressing charges against the six other members of the group whom she travelled with.
-The family's lawyer Sue-Ann Robinson has stated that the family feels the FBI and U.S. State Department were negligent in their investigation of her death.
+More than a year after her death, Shanquella’s family is moving forward with pressing charges against the six other members of the group she traveled with.
+The family’s lawyer, Sue-Ann Robinson, has accused the FBI and U.S. State Department of negligence in their investigation.

 The FBI, saying that they’ve done a ‘thorough, diligent and complete investigation’ announcing that the case is closed, and still saying that they’re waiting for documents to be translated, is negligent.